Alcatraz

 so cold, that wearing a jacket barely helps---even though the

 surrounding area is twenty degrees warmer.
-It is no wonder the area
+It is no wonder the area was

 called "The Hole."